-To anchor these initiatives, JDC created a network of over 50 Jewish community centers ("JCCs") across the FSU, including large ones in Moscow, St. Petersburg, Kiev, Odessa, Kharkov, and Dniepro.
-While these JCCs are bursting with activity, they require significant resources, so we are exploring how to operate them more cost-effectively.
+To anchor these initiatives, JDC created a network of over forty Jewish community centers ("JCCs") across the FSU, including large ones in Moscow, St. Petersburg, Kiev, Odessa, Kharkov, and Dniepro.
+While these JCC's are bursting with activity, they require significant resources, so we are exploring how to operate them more cost-effectively.
+For example, we have spun off some of the kindergartens we have launched to operators in the local community.